 A note about recording: Washington is a two-party consent state, which means you cannot record another person without their permission.

-Do I Need to Hire an Employment Law Attorney?
+Do I Need to Hire an Employment and Labor Law Attorney?

 If you have tried to work things out with your employer and nothing has been done, then it’s time to consult with an experienced Seattle Employment Law attorney.
 Employment Law is complicated and can be overwhelming for anyone not familiar with it.
 Trying to hold a company accountable for bad business practices requires a skilled attorney to navigate the different laws and tactics an employer may use.